BitcoinDesign/Guide/guide/principles/principles.md

 - Use plain language that people new to Bitcoin can understand regardless of prior knowledge
 - Localize your product and make it multilingual
 - Educate in place, when people are presented with a new concept
-- Treat users who rely on assistive technologies, as first-class citizens
+- Treat users who rely on assistive technologies as first-class citizens

 **Don't**
 - Exclude people by building features that only work in certain countries